nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_architectures.rst

 For more information, see :ref:`ug_multiprotocol_support` and :ref:`zigbee_light_switch_sample_nus`.

+This platform design is suitable for the following development kits:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: nrf52840dk_nrf52840, nrf52833dk_nrf52833, nrf5340dk_nrf5340_cpuapp_and_cpuappns

 .. _ug_zigbee_platform_design_ncp:

 Co-processor designs
 ********************

-The co-processor designs can be used when a device requires additional functionalities or more compute power than what Nordic Semiconductor's devices have to offer, but a more powerful processor does not have a suitable radio interface.
+In co-processor designs, the application runs on one processor (the host processor) and communicates with another processor that provides the radio interface.
 In these designs, the more powerful processor (host) interacts with the Zigbee network through a connectivity device, for example a Nordic Semiconductor's device with the Zigbee interface.

+The co-processor designs can be used when a device requires additional functionalities or more compute power than what Nordic Semiconductor's devices have to offer, but the more powerful processor does not have a suitable radio interface.
 The split stack architectures are most commonly used to design a Zigbee gateway, but sometimes also for complex Zigbee Routers or Zigbee End Devices.

 .. _ug_zigbee_platform_design_ncp_details: